 28 – Convicted serial killer Jeffrey Dahmer is clubbed to death by fellow inmate Christopher Scarver in the gymnasium at the Columbian Correctional Institution in Wisconsin.

 30 – Almost 1,000 people are forced to abandon the luxury Achille Lauro cruise ship in the Indian Ocean after it catches fire.
 Two people die and eight are injured during the transfer of passengers from life rafts to a waiting tanker.
-The ship finally sinks two days later as a salvage vessel tows it to Kenya.
+The Italian cruise ship finally sinks two days later as a salvage vessel tows it to Kenya.

 30 – Rapper Tupac Shakur, still on trial for sex and weapons charges, heads for New York’s Quad Recording Studio in Times Square to record a track.
 As he enters the Manhattan studio, three men follow him into the elevator and try to rob him.
 Tupac pulls a gun but is shot in the head, groin and arm.
 The robbers get away with $45,000 of jewellery, including Tupac’s $30,000 diamond ring.
 The rapper undergoes surgery on his right leg at Bellevue Hospital but later checks himself out.

 04 – Of the 400 UN peacekeepers being held by Bosnian Serbs, 53 are released.
 The rest are retained as insurance against further NATO air-strikes.